syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 ---
-title: Nested group mail merge | Syncfusion
+title: Mail merge for nested groups | Word library (DocIO) | Syncfusion
-description: This section illustrates how to perform nested Mail merge in a Word document
+description: This section illustrates how to Mail merge for nested groups - replace merge fields in nested regions of document with relational data.
 platform: file-formats
 control: DocIO
 documentation: UG